TimurAsayonok/get-in-backend/README.md

-# GetInBackend
+# GetInBackend :computer:

-GetInBackend is the server part for the mobile application GetIn.
+GetInBackend is the server part for the mobile application [GetIn](https://github.com/TimurAsayonok/GetInMobileApp) - GetIn.
 At the moment, the basic methods are implemented.

 **For the user**:
 * login
 ```